-- A child rarely learns in isolation.

-- Learning generally takes place in a setting of children within the same age group.
+- A child rarely learns in isolation. - Learning generally takes place in a setting of children within the same age group.

-- Some factors that affect learning are:

-- motivation

-- peer relationships within the group

-- communication between the child and the teacher.
+- peer relationships within the group - communication between the child and the teacher.

-- environment

 - physical setting

 - emotional atmosphere

 - social and cultural norms.